anthill-tec/btrfs-subvolume-tools/docs/do-backup.md

 ### Interactive Exclude Selection

 You can use the `--show-excluded` option to interactively review and select which files and directories to exclude.
 This feature requires the `dialog` package to be installed.

+**Important**: The `--show-excluded` option is incompatible with `--non-interactive` mode.
+If both options are specified, the script will display an error message and exit with a failure status.

 When using this option, the script provides a two-level selection interface: